Skip to main content

 Meaning

-Ruby is the King of Gems and the stone of passionate vitality — a precious corundum whose deep red fire ignites courage, attracts abundance, and fuels the courageous pursuit of one's dreams.
+Ruby is the King of Gems and a stone of passionate vitality.
+Its deep red fire ignites courage, attracts abundance, and gives you the energy to go after what you actually want.

 Primary Healing Properties